KatamariJr/dwelling-of-duels-scripts/README.md

 - make the voting tally script auto-flag anybody who has too many "average +0.00" votes because those are usually incomplete
 - add a button to let me view the raw json for an entry (and maybe edit)
 - make a way to alert the submitter of a song if a voter had submitted high deviance votes that strongly favored the submitter (ballot stuffing), just include the email address and a generic notice. we could then track how many times this happens
-- view raw vote submissions directly from the voting tally tool

 # notes on downloader from first/second real use case (this section is very old)